 DFF does not wish to see young research talents retained in repeated postdoctoral positions without the prospect of permanent employment.
-DFF has fixed criteria concerning PhD age for the funding instrument DFF-International Postdoctoral Grant (thematic) and for embedded postdocs for the funding instruments.
+DFF has fixed criteria concerning PhD age for the funding instrument DFF-International Postdoctoral Grant (thematic) and for embedded postdocs for the fund's other funding instruments.